Kinematic budget of quantum correlations: The budget geometry

 where $R=B/3P\in \left[0,1\right]$ is the normalised budget-purity ratio.
 Both $B$ and $R$ are monotonically increasing functions of purity and each other: $R= 4/3-1/(3P)$.
 For any fixed $P$, the rationalised coordinates form a circle:

 where $\theta\in[0,\pi/2]$ measures the distribution of the budget: $\tan\theta=\sqrt{B_{\rm NL}/B_{\rm L}}$, and the radius determines $P$.

 These coordinates offer a direct operational handle: $X$ quantifies the total local polarisation fraction of the budget, while $Y$ measures the correlation fraction.
 The reflection overlap $Q=\mathrm{tr}(\rho\widetilde\rho)$ governs the physical feasibility within this projection.
-In the two-qubit case, time-reversal symmetry acts cleanly on the budget sectors, aligning the $Q=0$ boundary with the vertical line $B_{\rm NL} = B_{\rm L} - 1$ (as $B_{\rm L}$ flips sign in $Q$ in this case).
-For two-qubit systems, every $(X,Y)$ point in the region $\{0\leqslant X\leqslant \sqrt{2/3}$, $0\leqslant Y\leqslant 1$, $R\leqslant1\}$ -- or equivalently, $\{1/4\leqslant P\leqslant1, Q\geqslant0\}$ -- corresponds to at least one valid density matrix.
+In the two-qubit case, time-reversal symmetry acts cleanly on the budget sectors, aligning the $Q=0$ boundary with the vertical line $B_{\rm NL} = B_{\rm L} - 1$ (as $Q=(1-B_{\rm L}+B_{\rm NL})/4$ in this case).
+For such systems, every $(X,Y)$ point in the region $\{0\leqslant X\leqslant \sqrt{2/3}$, $0\leqslant Y\leqslant 1$, $R\leqslant1\}$ -- or equivalently, $\{1/4\leqslant P\leqslant1, Q\geqslant0\}$ -- corresponds to at least one valid density matrix.
 Consequently, there is no hole in this projection, a topological completeness we prove in the Methods section.
-The negativity of $Q$ eliminates the $X^2>2/3$ region (the grey area in Fig.~\ref{fig:budgetXY}; see Supplementary Information for its equivalence to two-qubit positivity requirements).
+The negativity of $Q$ eliminates the $X^2>2/3$ region (the grey area in Fig.~\ref{fig:budgetXY}; this condition is equivalent to two-qubit positivity requirements~\cite{Morelli:2023khn} in the $(X,Y)$ plane, as we show in the Methods section).
 This boundary ($X^{2}=2/3$) acts as the positivity wall of the feasible set, as $Y$ becomes fully determined by $P$ alone.
 Pure-product states lie at the extremal point $(X^{2},Y^{2})=(2/3,1/3)$, while mixed product states on this boundary have $Y^{2}<1/3$.
 On this constant-$X$ boundary, the feasible set collapses to an effectively one-dimensional manifold.